whatsinport

 Lucca: Imagine a beautiful little Tuscan town protected by massively thick 16th-century walls, featuring some of Italy's finest medieval and Renaissance architecture, superb dining, antique markets, classical and rock music festivals, easy access to stunning nearby villas in the surrounding hills and with endless beaches less than half an hour away.
 Lucca is one of Tuscany's best-kept secrets.

 With a little planning you can easily combine Lucca and Pisa.
+If you are planning to climb the tower of Pisa, buy your tickets in advance and choose a time slot.

 The coast between Livorno and Piombino is a succession of famous resorts and well-maintained clean beaches, many of which have been awarded Europe's Blue Flag various times.